como-servir-una-pagina-web-con-el-esp8266-desde-spiffs

-In this post we are going to see how to set up a Web server that serves static content from the file system of the ESP8266 or ESP32 from the SPIFFS file system.
+In this post, we will see how to configure a Web server that serves static content from the file system of the ESP8266 or ESP32 using the SPIFFS file system.

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both ESP8266 and ESP32.

 What we are going to do is serve files (html, css, js) in a similar way to how we do it on a “conventional” server.
-Normally, the client loads this content and the dynamic operation is achieved through the served JavaScript code and calls to the Backend.
+Normally, the client loads this content and the dynamic functionality is achieved through the served JavaScript code and calls to the Backend.

 #include <ESP8266WiFi.h>